 A Group Pre Challenge Review (GPCR) is the process that allows formal group discussions with the Valuation Office prior to a Ratepayer Challenge being submitted.
-The process will allow for similar discussions as to those undertaken by RSA Town Committees on previous Rating Lists.
-Given the requirements on agents for the provision of evidence in the Challenge stage under the CCA appeals system this is an important tool.
-Historically used for retail properties, the RSA and VOA wants to use GPCR under the CCA regime to allow discussions within other use classes.
+The process will allow for similar discussions as to those undertaken by RSA Town Committees on retail premises on previous Rating Lists.
+Given the requirements on agents for the provision of evidence in the Challenge stage under the CCA appeal system, this is an increasingly important tool.

 The SPOC is responsible for submitting the initial GPCR request form, agreeing the terms with the VOA and distributing declaration forms to each participant.
 Once the terms are set, the SPOC is responsible for accepting the terms on behalf of all properties in the GPCR, and informing all participating properties of their obligations in relation to terms and deadlines.

 The Valuation Office guidance on the GPCR process can be found here:

 Initially any suggestions for property categories, property type co-ordinators, areas for agent involvement, and GPCRs should be sent to Tom Kinsey on the details below, for updating on the Agent Co-ordination pages.
 Once property type co-ordinators have been appointed, the role of co-ordinating property types will fall on these individuals.